luca-s/mpi-master-slave/README.md

 Output:
 ```
+I am  lucasca-desktop rank 3 (total 4)
+I am  lucasca-desktop rank 1 (total 4)
 I am  lucasca-desktop rank 0 (total 4)
+Slave 3 is going to do task 0
+  Slave lucasca-desktop rank 3 executing "Do task" with "0"
 I am  lucasca-desktop rank 2 (total 4)
-I am  lucasca-desktop rank 3 (total 4)
+Slave 1 is going to do task 1
+Slave 3 finished is task and says "I completed my task (0)"
-I am  lucasca-desktop rank 1 (total 4)
+  Slave lucasca-desktop rank 1 executing "Do task" with "1"
-Slave 2 is going to do some more work
+Slave 2 is going to do task 2
+Slave 3 is going to do task 3
+  Slave lucasca-desktop rank 3 executing "Do task" with "3"
-  Slave lucasca-desktop rank 2 executing "Do this" with "task details"
+  Slave lucasca-desktop rank 2 executing "Do task" with "2"
+Slave 1 finished is task and says "I completed my task (1)"
+Slave 3 finished is task and says "I completed my task (3)"
-Slave 1 is going to do some more work
+Slave 1 is going to do task 4
-Slave 3 is going to do some more work
+Slave 3 is going to do task 5
-Slave 2 finished is task and says "I completed my task"
+Slave 2 finished is task and says "I completed my task (2)"
-  Slave lucasca-desktop rank 3 executing "Do this" with "task details"
+  Slave lucasca-desktop rank 3 executing "Do task" with "5"
-  Slave lucasca-desktop rank 1 executing "Do this" with "task details"
+  Slave lucasca-desktop rank 1 executing "Do task" with "4"
+  Slave lucasca-desktop rank 2 executing "Do task" with "6"
-Slave 2 is going to do some more work
+Slave 2 is going to do task 6
-Slave 3 finished is task and says "I completed my task"
+Slave 3 finished is task and says "I completed my task (5)"
-  Slave lucasca-desktop rank 2 executing "Do this" with "task details"
-Slave 3 is going to do some more work
+Slave 3 is going to do task 7
-Slave 1 finished is task and says "I completed my task"
+Slave 1 finished is task and says "I completed my task (4)"
-  Slave lucasca-desktop rank 3 executing "Do this" with "task details"
+  Slave lucasca-desktop rank 3 executing "Do task" with "7"
-  Slave lucasca-desktop rank 1 executing "Do this" with "task details"
-Slave 1 is going to do some more work
+Slave 1 is going to do task 8
-Slave 2 finished is task and says "I completed my task"
+Slave 2 finished is task and says "I completed my task (6)"
-Slave 3 finished is task and says "I completed my task"
+Slave 3 finished is task and says "I completed my task (7)"
-Slave 2 is going to do some more work
-Slave 3 is going to do some more work
-  Slave lucasca-desktop rank 3 executing "Do this" with "task details"
-  Slave lucasca-desktop rank 2 executing "Do this" with "task details"
+  Slave lucasca-desktop rank 1 executing "Do task" with "8"
-Slave 1 finished is task and says "I completed my task"

 [...]
 ```